aadish1611/NetPrime/README.md

-# Youtube-Clone
+# NetPrime
-A clean and responsive YouTube homepage clone built using HTML and CSS.
+A clean and responsive NetPrime homepage clone built using HTML and CSS.
 This project replicates the design of the YouTube homepage to showcase modern layout techniques and styling using only vanilla frontend technologies.

 Features
 Responsive layout modeled after YouTube’s homepage